-We work closely with regulators and peak bodies to ensure safety and quality standards are maintained across the Solar Homes and Solar for Business programs.
-We are committed to working with industry to improve outcomes under these programs.
+We work closely with regulators, peak bodies and industry to ensure safety and quality standards are maintained across the Solar Homes Program.

-Authorised retailers and installers in our programs are required to meet relevant safety and quality standards and comply with all applicable laws, regulations and standards.
+Authorised retailers and installers in the Solar Homes Program are required to meet relevant safety and quality standards and comply with all applicable laws, regulations and standards.

 The resources and information on this page are not exhaustive and do not replace the obligations of authorised retailers and installers to understand and comply with all compliance obligations, standards and requirements.